 You see, I found what works for me and my family.
 I feel fit and confident, I enjoy my workouts, I love eating fresh, wholesome food, and the occasional bag of potato chips.
 I’m happy to report my family is healthier too.
 Let me help you figure out what works best for you.
 I’ll help you set realistic goals, work through any struggles you may have with food and/or fitness and then help you design the perfect system… one that is tailored to you.

-During my training, I studied over 100 dietary theories, practical lifestyle management techniques, and innovative coaching methods with some of the world’s top health and wellness experts.
+During my health coach training, I studied over 100 dietary theories, practical lifestyle management techniques, and innovative coaching methods with some of the world’s top health and wellness experts.
 My teachers included Dr. Andrew Weil, Director of the Arizona Center for Integrative Medicine; Dr. Deepak Chopra, leader in the field of mind-body medicine; Dr. David Katz, Director of Yale University’s Prevention Research Center; Dr. Walter Willett, Chair of Nutrition at Harvard University; Geneen Roth, bestselling author and expert on emotional eating; and many other leading researchers and nutrition authorities.